Aniudupa15/Swach-Sanket/README.md

 RFID Hardware
 -Durable, weatherproof passive UHF RFID tags for unique identification of each waste bin.
 -Handheld or vehicle-mounted RFID readers for automatic, drive-by bin detection and servicing.

-GPS Modules (Optional)
--Real-time vehicle and bin location tracking for route optimization and geofencing.

 IoT Connectivity
 -GPRS/4G/5G modules for wireless data transmission from readers/vehicles to the cloud.